 All rules, regardless of their type, are stored in some sort of ruleset; and within a ruleset, rules are uniquely identified by their masks.
 Adding multiple rules with the same mask to a particular ruleset will result in a single, aggregate rule.
 Knowledge of this behavior is helpful for understanding how to use the methods that add and delete rules.

-The number of rulesets each component has depends on its complexity.
-The most complex component, CBFilter, has four rulesets:
+The number of rulesets each class has depends on its complexity.
+The most complex class, CBFilter, has four rulesets:

 - One for standard filter rules and access rules (please refer to the Access Rules topic for more information on how this works).